powergama/powergim/docs/powergim.md

 ### Parameters
-Investment costs and other parameters are provided in an XML file with the following structure:
+Investment costs and other parameters are provided in an YAML file with the following structure:
 ```YAML
 nodetype: